pedro-giraudo-sextet-2-2015.jpg

 We are a non-religious, non-profit organization

-Promoting classical, folk, and jazz music, theatre, dance, and visual art, our mission is to foster community engagement, preserve modernist art and architecture, and ensure a vibrant future for the landmark Saint Peter’s Church at Citicorp Center (1977).
+Promoting classical, folk, and jazz music, theatre, dance, and visual art, our mission is to foster community engagement, preserve modernist art and architecture, and ensure a vibrant future with and around the landmarked Saint Peter’s Church at Citicorp Center (1977).

 Nearly all of what we offer is free-of-charge thanks to generous donors large and small, foundations, corporate philanthropy, and planned giving.